rpalermodrums/ryanpalermo-dot-dev/apps/blog/src/content/posts/support-inbox.md

 featured: false
 ---

-*A slightly neurotic essay from the "I read the angry tickets" side of the house*

-I used to think I liked pretty interfaces.

-Then I got a front-row seat to what "pretty" does under pressure.
+I like pretty interfaces.
+But "pretty" often has hidden tradeoffs under pressure.

 Not in a design review.
 In the real world.

-In the world where:
+To name a few confounding scenarios:

 * someone's password manager autofills the wrong field
 * the Wi-Fi is bad